We receive numerous inquiries from our community and felt that it would be appropriate to share responses to commonly asked questions.

 Can I purchase a monument through the funeral home?

-Yes, the funeral director can assist you, as a representative for Classical Memorials.
-(Link to monuments section)
+Yes, the funeral director can assist you.
+Allison is a representative for Classical Memorials.

 Funeral information and etiquette